Chapter 15:

 “We ran into him in the early afternoon,” Sharzin clarified.
 “And he saved both of us at one point and another—Wait, what happened?”

-Rionriv explained how she had been meeting with a professor about extra, extra-credit to help guarantee they passed their additional classes this semester.
-Then she ran into a basilisk and had to make a quick escape.
-The kid jumped down after her to fight it and ended up getting turned to stone.
+Sharzin listened as Rionriv explained how she had been meeting with a professor concerning extra, extra credit to help guarantee they passed their additional classes over the semester.
+Then, on her way to lunch, she ran into a basilisk and had to make a quick escape.
+The kid jumped down after her to fight it, which obviously ended poorly.

-“I dealt with the basilisk and then dragged his pieces all the way to the nearest arcanomedicus station.”
+“I dealt with the distracted bully and then dragged his pieces all the way to the infirmary.”

-“Poor kid, can’t catch a break,” Sharzin said as she shook her head.
-“But I’m sure he’ll be back up on his feet in a few days.”
+“Poor kid, can’t catch a break,” Sharzin muttered, shaking her head.
+“But I’m sure he’ll be back on his feet in a few days and back in the thick of it.”

 “Well, maybe we should go check on him after those few days?”
 Aesandoral injected quickly, poking her fingers together shyly.
 “You know, to make sure he’s healing alright?”